IC 1411 - Elliptical Galaxy in Aquarius

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 1411.

 Apparent size of IC 1411The following table reports IC 1411 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 1411 is a visual representation of it.

 The image below is a photograph of IC 1411 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 1411 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1411 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1411 - Elliptical Galaxy in Aquarius is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1411 - Elliptical Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1411